CA GROWN Blog

 What are Dried on Vine Grapes?

-Dried-on-vine grapes are California raisins, yes.
-But, these specific raisins are unique in a lot of ways.
+Yes, dried-on-vine grapes are California raisins, but these specific raisins are unique in a lot of ways.

 Traditional raisins are created by drying Thompson Seedless grapes on the ground in direct sunlight, which results in the caramelized raisin that you know.